 Arts students completing a double major in statistics must meet the upper-level requirement for the major comprising the prescribed 42 credits.
 See http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,215,410,437 . for the required courses.
 Students enrolled on a combined major with Economics and Statistics cannot take a double major in statistics.

-Arts students wishing to complete a double major in statistics cannot self-declare as statistics majors and must apply directly to the Statistics Department (see the FAQ item on applying to transfer to Statistics, as the explanations here are also valid for Statistics as a second major).
+Arts students wishing to complete a double major in statistics cannot self-declare as statistics majors and must apply directly to the Statistics Department (see the FAQ item on applying to transfer to or add Statistics as a major, as the explanations here are also valid for Statistics as a second major).

 The thematic concentration requirement can be waived in cases where the students Arts major is in a field where statistics is applied (such as economics and psychology).